 You have a manual can opener, right?

 What meals do you know that you could make entirely from canned and pantry foods?
-(Seriously, have you checked out A Cabin Full of Food?
-It’ll help you prepare your pantry and use what you have stored.)
+Have you checked out A Cabin Full of Food?
+It’ll help you prepare your pantry and use what you have stored.
+I wrote it for off-grid living.

 If you have a freezer and fridge, keep it closed as much as possible during the early part of the power outage.
 This is often enough to keep food from spoiling.
 If the lack of power continues, of course, this will not remain effective.
 For this reason, I prefer not to rely on freezer storage.

 What to do when the food starts thawing?
-Ideally, you can get to work pressure canning your meat and vegetables, but that requires a non-electric heat source.
+Ideally, you already know how to pressure can meat and vegetables and you can get right to it, but that requires a non-electric heat source.
 If this isn’t an option, consider a block party and have a giant barbecue.
 At this point, people will really be needing a bit of enjoyment.

 If you have a balcony or back deck where you can cook and if you are able to collect small branches and other small combustibles, a rocket stove is a fabulous emergency stove.